kaustubhharapanahalli/browser-extensions/text-to-speech-reader/chrome-extension/README.md

 3. **Verify Installation**:
    - You should see the extension icon in your Chrome toolbar
-   - Click the icon to open the popup interface
+   - Click the icon to open the sidebar interface

 ## Usage

-### Method 1: Popup Interface
+### Method 1: Sidebar Interface

-1. Click the extension icon in the toolbar
+1. Click the extension icon in the toolbar to open the sidebar
 2. Select text on the current webpage
-3. Click "Read Selected Text" in the popup
+3. Click "Read Selected Text" in the sidebar
-4. Use the controls to adjust voice, speed, and pitch
+4. Use the audio player controls to manage playback
+5. Adjust settings for voice, speed, and pitch

-### Method 2: Floating Button
+### Method 2: Context Menu

 1. Select text on any webpage
-2. A floating 🔊 button will appear in the top-right corner
-3. Click the button to read the selected text

-### Method 3: Keyboard Shortcut

-1. Select text on any webpage
-2. Press `Ctrl+Shift+R` (Windows/Linux) or `Cmd+Shift+R` (Mac)
-3. The text will be read aloud

-### Method 4: Context Menu

-1. Select text on any webpage
 2. Right-click the selected text
 3. Choose "Read Selected Text" from the context menu
+4. The sidebar will open automatically and start reading

 ## Settings

+### TTS Provider

+- **Chrome TTS**: Uses Chrome's built-in text-to-speech engine
+- **Gemini AI TTS**: Uses Google's Gemini AI for more realistic speech (requires API key)

+### Voice Settings

-- **Voice**: Choose from available system voices
+- **Chrome TTS**: Choose from available system voices
+- **Gemini AI TTS**: Choose from Gemini AI voices (Zephyr, Puck, Charon, etc.)

+### Audio Controls

 - **Speed**: Adjust reading speed (0.5x to 2x)
 - **Pitch**: Adjust voice pitch (0.5x to 2x)

 All settings are automatically saved and will be remembered across browser sessions.

+## Gemini AI Setup

+To use Gemini AI TTS:

+1. Get an API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Open the sidebar and select "Gemini TTS (Realistic)" as the provider
+3. Enter your API key in the settings
+4. Choose your preferred Gemini voice
+5. Select text and click "Read Selected Text"

 ## Permissions